Driving To The Alps – Is It Better Than Flying?

 A good day to travel is Sunday.
 Not only will you avoid the busy French changeover of Saturday, you’ll also find that lorry travel is restricted, leaving you to cruise down deserted motorways.
 As for the journey itself, there are really two ways of doing it right.
 You could take a 9am Channel Tunnel crossing and do the whole drive in one go.
 Within 35 minutes of leaving the UK you’re in Calais, where most ski resorts within reach of Geneva (Chamonix, Verbier, 3 Valleys, Val d’Isere etc) are an eight to ten hour drive.

 Driving isn’t for everyone.
 Those who should consider it are families with lots of gear and those who want to enjoy the flexibility of departure times.
-What’s more, having a car will give you the freedom to explore nearby ski areas on the down days.
+What’s more, having a car will give you the freedom to explore nearby Italy skiing areas on the down days.
 Chaos at airports over December let me extremely glad that I decided to drive.

 Car choice was important with all the snow, so I took the Ford Kuga.
 Whilst it’s compact enough to drive and park around Fulham (without getting accused of driving a Chelsea tractor), its 4×4 function handled the snow drifts with ease.

 Was it cheaper than flying?
 With two full tanks of diesel (£120) each way, a Eurotunnel crossing (£120), and numerous motorway tolls including the Mont Blanc Tunnel (£121), I was left around £602 out of pocket.
-When you consider the £970 that four flights and 7 day car hire would have cost (and a lot more over half term), it’s no wonder that driving to the Alps is an increasingly popular option for British skiers and snowboarders.
+When you consider the £970 that four flights and 7 day car hire would have cost (and a lot more over half term), it’s no wonder that driving to the Alps for a ski weekend is an increasingly popular option for British skiers and snowboarders.